AbhishekJsX10/Flipkart_frontend/README.md

 - **Responsive UI:**
   A highly adaptive interface designed with Tailwind CSS, ensuring a smooth shopping experience on all devices.

+- **Search Functionality:**
+  Enhanced user convenience with an integrated search feature, allowing users to easily discover products of interest.
+Utilizes dynamic filtering and sorting based on product attributes.

 ## How to Run:

 ### **Clone the repository:**https://github.com/AbhishekJsX10/Flipkart_frontend